2018

 Teachers could drill down further to see which specific questions and concepts that students struggled with the most, and identify patterns across difficult concepts and learners.

-This feature naturally created groups of learners who had common misunderstandings to give teachers the information they need to decide interventions at the group and individual level.
+This "difficult questions" feature naturally created groups of learners who had common misunderstandings to give teachers the information they need to decide interventions at the group and individual level.

 Outcomes